Let’s look at the numbers and see how the costs of spread betting in the longer-term compare with buying and holding company shares.

-Let’s crunch the numbers and see how the costs of spread betting longer term compare with buying shares.
-Let’s take a fictional, medium-sized company called 'ABC', which is currently trading on the stock market at 299.5p to sell, 300p to buy.
+Let’s take a fictional, medium-sized company called 'ABC', which is currently trading on the stock market at 299.5p to sell and 300p to buy.

-Our investor has around £1500 to invest so she decides to buy 500 shares.
-This means she has invested £1500 in ABC, but on top of this there are some charges of course.
-First of all there is commission to pay and this amount can vary from very little to quite a lot depending on your stockbroker and the services offered.
-Let’s assume a rate of £10 is what our investor’s stockbroker charges for commission on this trade.
-But we are not done with charges, there is also the government’s slice, or stamp duty, which at the time of writing was 0.5% on shares, so that’s another £7.50 in charges on this transaction.
-Let’s fast forward a month into the future…
+An investor has around £1,500 to invest so they decide to buy 500 shares.
+This means that they have invested £1,500 in ABC, but on top of this, there are some trading charges to pay.
+Shareholders must pay commission and this amount can vary from very little to quite a lot, depending on your stockbroker and the services offered.
+Let’s assume that the investor’s stockbroker charges a rate of £10 for commission on this trade.
+There is also stamp duty, which at the time of writing was 0.5% on shares, so that’s another £7.50 in charges on this transaction.

-Our investor is delighted that her shares have risen by 10% and so she decides to sell.
-The market price for ABC is currently 329.5p/330p.
-She sells 500 at 329.5p per share, receiving £1647.50.
-There is usually a charge for selling through your stockbroker so let's assume this is £10 again.
-Now that our investor has concluded the sale of her shares, let's look at what her total profit is.
+Our investor is delighted that ABC's share price has risen by 10% and so they decide to sell.
+The market price for ABC has risen to 329.5p/330p and they sell 500 shares at 329.5p per share, receiving £1,647.50.
+There is usually a charge for selling through your stockbroker, so let's assume this transaction costs £10 again.
+Now that our investor has concluded the sale of their shares, let's look at their total profit.

-To buy the shares, including stamp duty and commission, she had to spend £1,517.50.
-When selling, after paying commission again on the sale, she received £1637.50, so the profit on this deal was £120 – an excellent return after just one month, but was there a more cost-effective way of doing this?
+To buy the shares, including stamp duty and commission, they had to spend £1,517.50.
+When selling, after paying commission again on the sale, they received £1637.50, so the profit on this deal was £120.
+This is a substantial return after just one month, but was there a more cost-effective way of doing this?

-Now let’s look at taking on a similar position via a spread bet.
-The spread betting price quote on ABC is slightly wider than the market, so we will use 298.5p to sell, 301p to buy.
-To have the same exposure as buying 500 shares our investor needs to buy £5 per point.
-If you look at the maths here it makes perfect sense: £5 x 301= £1505.
-So the position value of the shares using a spread bet is equivalent to £1505 worth of shares.
-If the value of the shares increases or decreases then the spread bet will follow suit.
+To have the same exposure as buying 500 shares, our investor needs to buy £5 per point.
+If you look at the maths here, this makes sense: £5 x 301= £1505.
+So, the position value of the shares using a spread bet is equivalent to £1505 worth of shares.
+If the value of the shares increases or decreases, then the spread bet will follow.

-There's no commission or stamp duty to pay and in addition, because spread bets trade on margin, our investor does not need to tie up all her capital.
-It is important to remember, however, that the loss you could make on a bet may exceed the amount of margin that you used to enter into that bet.
-This is a feature of leverage (margin trading) and it means that your losses are magnified and you can lose more than your deposit.
-Let’s assume the margin deposit for this particular share is 10% of the value of the position.
-This means that, in this case, £150.50 would be allocated from her spread betting account to open a spread bet worth £1505 on company ABC.
+There's no commission or stamp duty to pay when spread betting stocks and, because spread bets require margin, our investor does not need to tie up all their capital.
+However, it is important to remember that the loss you could make on a spread bet may exceed the amount of margin that you used to enter into that bet, meaning you can lose more than your deposit.
+Let’s assume that the margin deposit for this particular share is 10% of the position value.
+This means that, in this case, £150.50 would be allocated from the investor's spread betting account to open a spread bet worth £1,505 on company ABC.

-There would of course have been some charges incurred along the way as well with this spread bet.
-Because she is trading on margin she is effectively 'borrowing' money from the spread bet provider, so there is a daily financing charge applied to her spread bet.
+There are still some charges that occur when spread betting on a share.
+If a trader holds their position overnight, they will be charged a spread betting holding cost.
 This rate is usually based on Libor (London Interbank Offered Rate) plus a percentage, which will vary from broker to broker.
-Let’s assume our investor’s broker charges Libor + 2.5% and Libor is currently 0.45%.
-This means her financing will cost 2.95% if held for a year, but this is broken down to a daily rate so the daily cost for this spread bet is around 0.0081%.
-On a position value of £1505, that equates to about 12p per day.
-Over the month that would mean financing charges of around £3.65 would have been deducted from our investor's account, leaving her with an overall profit of £133.85.
-That’s still more than she would have made buying the shares through a traditional stockbroker, plus our investor did not have all of her £1500 tied up in the shares – she had ample funds left over to take advantage of other opportunities if she wanted to.
+Let’s assume that our investor’s broker charges Libor + 2.5% and Libor is currently at 0.45%.
+This means that their financing will cost 2.95% if held for a year, but this is broken down to a daily rate so the daily cost for this spread bet is around 0.0081%.
+On a position value of £1,505, this equates to about 12p per day.
+Over the month, this would equal financing charges of around £3.65 that would have been deducted from the investor's account, leaving them with an overall profit of £133.85.
+This amount is still more than they would have made buying the shares through a traditional stockbroker, plus the investor did not have all of their £1,500 tied up in the shares.